2020 Indiana elections: United States House of Representatives

-There are 9 U.S. Representatives in Indiana that were up for election.
-Republicans won 7 of them while Democrats won 2.
+Nine U.S. Representatives in Indiana were up for election.
+Republicans won seven of them while Democrats won two.
 No seats changed hands.

 State executive offices

 Governor

 The position of the Governor of Indiana was up for election.
 Incumbent Republican Eric Holcomb won re-election with 57% of the votes.

-Attorney General
+Attorney general

 The position of the Indiana Attorney General was up for election.
-Incumbent Republican Todd Rokita won election with 58% of the votes.
+Republican Todd Rokita won the general election with 58% of the votes.

 State legislature

 All 100 seats of the Indiana House of Representatives and 25 of 50 seats of the Indiana Senate were up for election.

 Senate

 Before the election the composition of the state senate was:

 After the election, the composition was:

 House of Representatives

 Before the election the composition of the state house was:

 After the election, the composition was: